emelyr3270/sep10-freedom-project/blog/entry03.md

 I learned how to think creatively by inputing my information of animation and thinking of possible solutions to make animation easier for others.
 I also created sketching of how my ideas could come to live.
 It helped me see a clear visual of my brainstorming and allowed my creativity to do its thing.

 ## Next steps
+From all the information i just gathered from this blog, I will use it to start putting the pieces of my project to come together.